parthpatoliya97/Walmart_Sales_Analysis/README.md

 ## Walmart_Sales_Analysis
--How can Walmart leverage its sales data to boost revenue and profit?
+- How can Walmart leverage its sales data to boost revenue and profit?
 This project seeks to answer that question by performing an exploratory data analysis (EDA) on historical transaction data.

 ![flowchart](https://github.com/parthpatoliya97/Walmart_Sales_Analysis/blob/main/Workflow_image.png?raw=true)